-Mitigation of Climate Impacts in the Electricity Sector, in Research Handbook on Climate Change Mitigation Law (Edward Elgar Publishing, forthcoming 2013).
+Mitigation of Climate Impacts in the Electricity Sector, in Research Handbook on Climate Change Mitigation Law (Edward Elgar Publishing 2015).

-Stigmatized Sites and Urban Brownfields Redevelopment, in The Oxford Handbook of Land Economics (Joshua M. Duke and JunJie Wu eds., Oxford U. Press, forthcoming 2013).
+Stigmatized Sites and Urban Brownfields Redevelopment, in The Oxford Handbook of Land Economics (Joshua M. Duke and JunJie Wu eds., Oxford U. Press, 2015).